cmpi-standard/headers/ISSUES.md

   AM: Is that issue still current?
 We organized the Modules list to be
       consistent with the spec, and I did not find a "Definition of symbols for" at all.

-* The function APIs are documented as Variables, not functions.
-I assume that this is because of the indirect definition.
-Looks like Doxygen cannot handle this.

-  AM: I don't think we can change this.
-I suggest we move this to a list
-      of potential Doxygen improvements.

 * This stuff cries out for examples.